d12frosted/elpa-mirror/stable-melpa/smartscan-readme.txt

 You can customize `smartscan-use-extended-syntax' to alter (temporarily, when you search) the syntax table used by Smart Scan to find matches in your buffer.

+CHANGES

+0.3: Only consider `-' to be part of a word in LISP modes.